 Strategies that are in place include regular school-related events (academic, co-curricular and social) that foster and promoted an atmosphere of tolerance, understanding and acceptable of others.
-In addition, the well-established well-being system ensures that named individuals

-(tutors, IHMs and BHMs as well as members of the safeguarding team) are responsible for the day-today personal conduct management of pupils.
+In addition, the well-being system ensures that named individuals (wellbeing practitioner, tutors, IHMs and BHMs as well as members of the safeguarding team) are responsible for the day-today personal conduct management of pupils.
 Additionally, the LVS Life Learning programme also seeks to develop awareness of issues such as bullying which reinforces expectations and bring to pupils' attention the support that is available, should it occur.
-Please also refer to Personal Conduct and Rewards policy (Senior School) (Strategies and Sanctions).
+Pupils have a wellbeing curriculum that is in place during the school day which looks a the triple wellbeing programme and gratitude and understanding of others.
+In addition all pupils from year 3-13 complete the Cambridge Wellbeing Check to highlight any areas of concerns that they have.
+Please also refer to Personal Conduct and Rewards policy (Senior School).